 2. Front and back adjustment.
 The saddle can be adjusted forward or back to help you get the optimal position on the e-bike.
 Ask your authorized retailer to set the saddle for your optimal riding position and to show you how to make this adjustment.
-If you choose to make your own front and back adjustment, make sure that the clamp mechanism is clamping on the straight part of the saddle rails and is not touching the curved part of the rails, and that you are using the recommended torque on the clamping fastener(s) (Appendix C or the manufacturer's instructions).
+If you choose to make your own front and back adjustment make sure your own front and back adjustment, make sure that the clamp mechanism is clamping on the straight part of the saddle rails and is not touching the curved part of the rails, and that you are using the recommended torque on the clamping fastener(s) (Appendix C or the manufacturer's instructions).